pharringtonp19/rfp/docs/deep_controls.md

 ??? tip "Abstract Algebra"

+    - Sets
+    - Group (functions defined on this set)

     What structure on $\mathbb{R}^n$ should we preserve?

     $$\begin{align*} g : {\text{bijections}} \to \mathbb{R^n} \to \mathbb{R^n} \end{align*}  \equiv \text{Sym}(\mathbb{R}^n)$$